 Business software licenses are long, complicated and confusing – which is exactly the way lawyers like it.
 For everyone else – including software asset managers – IBM software contracts are a complete nightmare.

-The problem is that these 100+ page documents are dense and overlong as lawyers try to cover every eventuality, skewing any additional opportunities in the favour of IBM.
+The problem is that these 100+ page documents are dense and overlong as lawyers try to cover every eventuality, skewing any additional opportunities in the favor of IBM.
 As a result, large portions of each IBM software contract can be ignored – at least on a day-to-day basis anyway.

 But when administrative mistakes are made, the blame will fall on the SAM or the license manager.
 Make a mistake, and you look like a rookie.